 Aka, things that’ll save you time and money.
 And just make life a bit easier.
 We’ve got patches that’ll heal pimples, a boot brush to get out scuff marks, and a detergent cup holder to end spills.
 Phew.

 Thanksgiving is right around the corner.
-And expressing gratitude is the theme.
 This list has delicious treats, cute cards, and colorful flowers to send to someone special.
-Hashtag blessed.

 Like a meat thermometer, a handy wine carrier, and some festive maple leaf plates.
 Our eating pants are ready.